-Site-specific development vesting plan: An approved special use permit, conditional zoning district, Form District Permit issued by the council authorizing the development of a zoning lot as provided for in this appendix.
+Site_specific development vesting plan: An approved special use permit, conditional zoning district that includes a district-specific plan, Form District Permit issued by the council authorizing the development of a zoning lot as provided for in this appendix.
 Such site-specific vesting plans have vested rights for a period of two years.